lowRISC/opentitan/util/testplanner/README.md

 <!-- TODO : fix links -->
-Please see [DV methodology](../../doc/ug/dv_methodology.md) for more details on the rationale and motivation for writing and maintaining testplans in a machine-parsable format (`hjson`).
+Please see [DV methodology](../../doc/ug/dv_methodology.md) for more details on the rationale and motivation for writing and maintaining testplans in a machine-parsable format (`Hjson`).

-This document will focus on the anatomy of a hjson testplan, list of features supported and some of the ways of using the tool.
+This document will focus on the anatomy of a Hjson testplan, list of features supported and some of the ways of using the tool.

 ## Hjson Testplan